-Within 60 days after you receive a final decree of divorce, send a certified copy of the decree to the IRS office where you filed Form 709.
+Within 60 days after you receive a final decree of divorce, send a certified copy of the decree to the IRS office where you filed Form ownership of property.
+For information on reporting gain or loss, get Publication 544, Sales and Other Dispositions of Assets.